valar/docs/constructors/node.md

 # Constructor `node`

-*This constructor is not publicly available yet.*
+The node constructor runs any Node.js application.
+For more complicated setups, using the `docker` constructor is recommended.